 We believe that missions is not just something you support financially, but something to be experienced.
 There is something profoundly inspiring about giving your time and resources for serving other people.
 We go with the hope that we can make a difference in the lives of those we encounter, but every time, without fail, the greatest impact is seen in the life of the person who goes.
 So we invite you with us.
 Experience the transforming work of serving God.
 Below are our annual trips away from our home community.
 You can also check out our ministry partners page, or contact the church office, to see what service opportunities are available locally.

-Every year a group from Trinity goes to Haiti through the organization Mission of Hope.
-Over the years we have sent dozens of people on this trip.
+Over the years we have sent dozens of people to Haiti through Mission Of Hope.
 This one is particularly special because Haiti is a place unlike anywhere else in America.
 You will encounter kind and gracious people who are living in the most extreme poverty in our hemisphere.
 We love Mission of Hope because they are doing an incredible work in this country within the cultural context of Haiti.
 Their work is focused on mind, body, and heart.

 Mind - Mission of Hope runs several schools that are leading this country in graduation rates, and they are starting a trade school to further equip local people.